-Working with blood is sticky, messy and oodles of fun.
-Here are some things to consider when working with the gloopy red stuff, a kind of blood makeup tips for the vampire in all of us.
+Working with fake blood is very sticky, messy and oodles of fun.
+So, here are some things to consider when working with the gloopy red stuff to create realistic effects and injuries.
+We also list some basic recipes to make blood effects of your own.
+Blood makeup tips for the vampire in all of us!

 Why is there Blood?

 It is very simple – why is there blood?
 There are clues to be found in the script or requirements from the director.
 So, think about the situation and how the bloodiness occurred.